kashifalikhan36/LeakCode/README.md

 2. Navigate to `chrome://extensions/` in your Chrome browser.
 3. Enable **Developer mode** (toggle switch at the top right).
 4. Click **Load unpacked** and select the folder where you cloned the repository.
+5. Enable certain Chrome flags to ensure the AI functionality works:
+   - Go to `chrome://flags/`
+   - Enable **Gemini Nano**
+   - Enable **Device Optimization**
+6. Wait a few hours for the AI functionality to activate.
-5. The extension should now be installed and active.
+7. The extension should now be installed and active.

 ## How to Use
 1. Go to LeetCode and start solving a coding problem.